 - Wait for the moths to come to your light so you can observe and photograph them.

 - Moths can smell food from a distance.
 When provided with fermented sugar and fruit, they will fly right to it.
 This method of attracting moth is simply called ‘sugaring’.
+Read more about sugaring for moth and tips on how to from moth’ers.

 - Make “moth food” A mix of sugar, fruit (banana, peach or other overripe fruit) and beer will work.
 Try Dave’s not-so-secret recipe or experiment with your own recipe.